Skip to contents

 Custom predict function

 The calculation of ALE requires modifying several values of the original data.
-Thus, ale() needs direct access to a predict function that work on model.
-By default, ale() uses a generic default predict function of the form predict(object, newdata, type) with the default prediction type of 'response'.
+Thus, ALE() needs direct access to the predict function for the model.
+By default, ALE() uses a generic default predict function of the form predict(object, newdata, type) with the default prediction type of 'response'.
 If, however, the desired prediction values are not generated with that format, the user must specify what they want.
-Most of the time, the only modification needed is to change the prediction type to some other value by setting the pred_type argument (e.g., to 'prob' to generated classification probabilities).
+Very often, the only modification needed is to change the prediction type to some other value by setting the pred_type argument (e.g., to 'prob' to generated classification probabilities).
 But if the desired predictions need a different function signature, then the user must create a custom prediction function and pass it to pred_fun.
 The requirements for this custom function are:

 • It must take three required arguments and nothing else: